NxRoot/SynapseKiller/README.md

 # How to Uninstall
 **Setup Version**
-* Just run the normal uninstaller that is generated after Setup is completed
+* Just run the normal uninstaller generated after Setup is completed

 **Portable Version**
 * Run `SynapseEnabler.exe` to Re-Enable Synapse